ibm-cloud-docs/satellite/cli-reference.md

 **Example:**
 ```
-ibmcloud sat config configuration rename --configuration myapp_prod --name myapp_staging
+ibmcloud sat config rename --config myapp_prod --name myapp_staging
 ```
 {: pre}

 <br />

-### `ibmcloud sat config configuration rm`
+### `ibmcloud sat config rm`
 {: #cli-config-configuration-rm}

 Remove a {{site.data.keyword.satelliteshort}} configuration.
 {: shortdesc}

 Before you can remove a configuration, all associated subscriptions must be removed.
-To list the subscriptions that are associated with your configuration, run `ibmcloud sat config configuration get --configuration <configuration_name_or_ID>`.
+To list the subscriptions that are associated with your configuration, run `ibmcloud sat config get --config <configuration_name_or_ID>`.
 If you remove a configuration, all versions of Kubernetes resources that you added to the configuration as versions are permanently removed.
 Make sure that you back up these resource definitions if you plan to use them later.
 {: important}

 ```
-ibmcloud sat config configuration rm --configuration CONFIGURATION [-f] [-q]
+ibmcloud sat config rm --config CONFIG [-f] [-q]
 ```
 {: pre}